Manor of Molland: Courtenay of Molland

-Sir Philip Courtenay (died 1489)
+Sir Philip Courtenay (1430–7 February 1489)

 The first Courtenay to have been seated at Molland was Sir Philip Courtenay (c.
-1430 – 7 February 1489), Sheriff of Devon in 1470, and a Member of Parliament.
+1430–7 February 1489), Sheriff of Devon in 1470, and a Member of Parliament.
 He was the second son of Sir Philip Courtenay (1404–1463) of Powderham by his wife Elizabeth Hungerford, daughter of Walter Hungerford, 1st Baron Hungerford (died 1449), by his first wife Catherine Peverell, daughter of Sir Thomas Peverell, MP, of Parke and Hamatethy, Cornwall.
 He was given by his mother the manor of Molland as his marriage portion and established there his own branch of the family.
 He married a certain Elizabeth (c.1432-1482) (possibly daughter and heiress of John Wonwell (d.pre-1458) of Wonwell in the parish of Kingston, Devon), the widow of William Hingeston/Hyndeston who was an MP for Exeter in 1442 and for Devon 1445–51.
 Elizabeth had a son from her first marriage named Robert Hyndeston, aged 30 at her death.

 Rogers described as "seemingly portions of a raised tomb" fragments of sculpted stone decorated with gothic quatrefoils and heraldic shields, which stand in Molland Church.
 These form a small box-like object now situated railed-off on the floor against the east wall of the north aisle under the mural monument to John Courtenay (died 1732).
 This object was referred to by W.G.
 Hoskins as "a curious double heart-stone...a receptacle for the hearts of a Courtenay and his wife".
 The escutcheons show the arms of Courtenay alone and quartering a bend, on which in 1877 were visible three indistinct charges.
 One escutcheon of Courtenay is supported by two dolphins.

 Sir Philip Courtenay had the following children: